The Rancho Los Cerritos Backyard (Accessible)

 Rancho Los Cerritos is a National, State, and Local Historic Landmark.
 The site is open to the public Wednesdays through Sundays, 1-5 PM, with extended hours on Saturdays.
 Admission, tours, and parking are free.
 Donations help support education and preservation programs.
 The site's 1844 adobe includes 10 furnished rooms, plus several ‘sneak-peek’ rooms currently under restoration.
 The grounds include historic trees planted in the mid-nineteenth century, native plants and orchard trees that date to the early twentieth century, and fragrant blooms that have just emerged this week.
 Part of the Long Beach public library system, the non-circulating reference library and archival holdings emphasize California and local history.
-The site's Visitor Center houses exhibits, a short orientation film, and the museum shop's array of unique products. *As the City’s ‘Safer at Home’ orders are adjusted, Rancho Los Cerritos’ gardens have reopened for active recreation.
-Visitors are encouraged to reserve timed tickets in advance; walk-in guests will be accommodated on a space-available basis.
+The site's Visitor Center houses exhibits, a short orientation film, and the museum shop's array of unique products. *Visitors are encouraged to reserve timed tickets in advance, but can register when they arrive at the site.
 Visitors must comply with the site’s current Covid-19 protocols, which are based on City & State orders.
 Service animals are welcome to accompany their owner; sorry, pets are not allowed on site.
-People showing any signs of illness are not permitted to enter.
+People showing any signs of illness are not permitted to enter the site.

 Welcome!
 Rancho Los Cerritos provides both an enduring sense of serenity and a variety of seasonal surprises.
 The gardens feature both native and exotic plants, and they sustain native and migratory birds, butterflies, and other critters.
 The adobe house, which is more than 175 years old, is embedded with many layers of history.
-There are two walking routes: the standard (not fully accessible) tour, which includes ascending a staircase from the native garden, several steps in the courtyard of the historic adobe, and a loose-dirt pathway through the orchard, and the accessible tour, which includes a brick walkway and packed-dirt pathways.
+There are two walking routes.
+First, the accessible tour, which includes a brick walkway and packed-dirt pathways.
 There is an ADA lift and gently sloped pathways to access the historic adobe; please ask for assistance.
-Standard Tour: Head north from the Visitor Center.
-Your tour begins at the entrance to the California native garden.
-After emerging from that one-way looping path via the staircase, visit the historic adobe, then take the one-way orchard path to the backyard.
-Please circle the backyard in a clockwise direction, then end your tour in the forecourt.
+Second, the standard (not fully accessible) tour, which includes ascending a staircase from the native garden, several steps in the courtyard of the historic adobe, and a loose-dirt pathway through the orchard.
+Standard Tour: After you check in at the Visitor Center, your tour will begin at the entrance to the California native garden.
+Upon emerging from the one-way looping path via the staircase, you can visit the historic adobe and then traverse the one-way orchard path to the backyard.
+Please circle the backyard in a clockwise direction, before ending your tour in the forecourt.
 Passing the administrative building, you can head back to your vehicle.
 Or, time permitting, feel free to walk the route again.
-Accessible Tour: After exiting your vehicle in the forecourt, you can enter the backyard through the green gates to start your tour in the alcove of the veranda.
+Accessible Tour: After parking your vehicle in the forecourt and checking in at the Visitor Center, you can enter the backyard through the green gates to start your tour in the alcove of the veranda.
 Depending on your personal circumstances, you can either follow the full backyard tour (heading next to the wisteria arbor) or cross from the central brick pathway that splits the lawns (heading next to the country club gate).
 When you would like to see the historic adobe, please ask for assistance to utilize the ADA lift and pathways inside the structure.

 If only these plants could talk!
 Several of the trees in this area were planted when John Temple built the adobe, more than 175 years ago.
 Some of them were planted when Jotham Bixby owned the property in the 1880s.
 The majority of the garden is based upon the 1930s landscape installed by Ralph Cornell, or later.
 In the 1840s, Temple added a formal two-acre garden behind his adobe with raised beds and cultivated plants, which are rare in arid Alta California, and he enclosed the space with a tall redwood fence to keep his livestock out.
 In the 1930s, Cornell Changed the shape of the garden, added a forecourt for guest parking, and installed a doorbell outside the gate, which ensured that visitors entered the landscaped garden before the home.
 For generations this space has served as a place for respite and recreation and continues to do so today.